> Latest booklets for download: Action Kit (Feb. 2021). Study guide How Porn Harms (rev. 2019). <

 Our human dignity flows from our creation in God’s image and His love for us.
 This compels us to respect and uphold each person’s inherent worth, and to not treat anyone as an object for our gratification.

 Now is the time to speak out!
 Our new Action Kit (Feb.
 8, 2021) tells how and why.
-Momentum is building.
+Momentum continues to build.
 For example:

 - Ethics Committee recommends government take action to hold commercial pornography sites accountable (EFC blog post, June 28, 2021)